Non-Compete Litigation (Part 2)

 Florida’s non-compete statute states in pertinent part that “[t]he violation of an enforceable restrictive covenant creates a presumption of irreparable injury to the person seeking enforcement of a restrictive covenant.” § 542.335(1)(j).
 To rebut the presumption, the defendant must establish “the absence of injury,” as a Florida appellate court explained in DePuy Orthopaedics, Inc. v.
 Waxman, 95 So.3d 928, 939 (Fla.
 1 st DCA 2012).
 Lack of injury is not always the same as absence of monetary loss.
 The Supreme Court of Florida in Miller Mech., Inc. v.
 Ruth, 300 So.2d 11, 12 (Fla.
 1974), explained that in cases involving a violation of a covenant not to compete, “the normal remedy is to grant an injunction … because of the inherently difficult, although not impossible, task of determining just what damage actually is caused by the employee’s breach of the agreement.”

 Sometimes plaintiffs can establish lost business, and then defendants argue that this proves there is an “adequate remedy at law” and therefore there should be no injunction.
 However, courts have held that there can still be an injunction even when monetary damages are ascertainable.
 Courts have explained that plaintiffs do not have an adequate remedy at law for the irreparable harm they suffered and may continue to suffer where monetary damages are difficult to prove with any certainty or, even if provable, would not adequately compensate for all aspects of the violation of the covenant not to compete.
 In Variable Annuity Life Ins.
 Co. v.
 Hausinger, 927 So.2d 243, 245 (Fla.
 2d DCA 2006), the appellate court reversed a trial judge’s denial of a temporary injunction even though “monetary damages were ascertainable to some clients that ‘the former employee] admittedly solicited.”
 The appellate court explained that “the harm presumed under the [non-compete] statute includes the potential damages to [the plaintiff’s] longstanding relationships with its customers and the protection of confidential client information.”
 By contrast, the Fourth District Court of Appeal reached a much different result in First Miami Securities, Inc. v.
 Bell, 758 So.2d 1229 (Fla.
 4 th DCA 2000).
 There the trial court denied the former employer’s motion for a temporary injunction because it was unable to establish a presumption of irreparable harm as actual damages could be proven.
 The appellate court affirmed the trial court’s decision to deny the temporary injunction.
-Peter Mavrick is a Fort Lauderdale non-compete attorney.Whether a Noncompetition Agreement can be Enforced by Injunction When the Agreement Contains a Liquidated Damages Clause
+Peter Mavrick is a Fort Lauderdale and Miami non-compete attorney.Whether a Noncompetition Agreement can be Enforced by Injunction When the Agreement Contains a Liquidated Damages Clause

 Some non-compete contracts have liquidated damages clauses, and the question arises whether the existence of liquidated damages as a remedy precludes issuance of an injunction to enforce a non-compete provision in the same contract.
 In such cases, courts generally have determined that enforceability via injunctive relief will depend on whether the contract stipulates a particular amount of money as a fixed price for nonperformance of the contract, i.e., an established amount of money a party may pay to relieve itself of its other contractual obligations.
 Section 361 of the Restatment (Second) of Contracts addresses this issue and provides in pertinent part that "[s]pecific performance or an injunction may be granted to enforce a duty even though there is a provision for liquidated damages for breach of that duty."
 The rationale is that: